 Well, I’m glad I did… turns out Google prefers articles without dates, or updated versions, which is why the ‘last updated’ option is what I know works best.

 If you use Genesis, you can easily make the change with the Genesis simple edits plugin, it does really what it says – edits post meta data above and below content, footer credits and outputs as easy as 2+2.

 I have no idea why Google ranks articles without dates higher, but it sure does… at least older such.

 I wrote this article in 2013:

-It’s been on page one of Google for ‘how to make money with cpa’ since then… but on the second position after udemy.com.
+It’s been on page one of Google for ‘how to make money with cpa’ since then… but on the second position after Udemy.com (I also now rank for çpa marketing and more cpa keywords).
 It’s not a tough keyword and really not a big deal, it’s only been getting me about 7% of my search traffic, I have a lot of keywords on the first page, but tested this one for the article, cause I know you like backed up claims:

 I used a proxy to get results as seen by you wherever you are (click to enlarge the images)

 Yesterday I switched to ‘last updated’ and it jumped to number one: